• Home

 Pro-tip #2: Do not clean mushrooms until you are ready to use them!

-How to prepare mushrooms for cooking?
+How to prepare mushrooms for oven roasting?

 Once you are ready to cook mushrooms, avoid rinsing them under running water!
 Soaking fresh mushrooms with water can cause them to turn rubbery and slimy once cooked.
 To properly clean mushrooms, use a damp paper towel to gently brush off any dirt or debris.